How to access your health records – Patient information leaflet

 • How do I access my health records?

 You can make your own application to see your records, or you can authorise someone else to make an application for you.
-A parent or guardian, a service user representative, or a person appointed by the Court can also apply.
+A parent or guardian, a patient, or a person appointed by the Court can also apply.
 The Trust will ensure that you have provided your consent for others to access your health records unless there is another legal basis i.e. overriding public interest, risk of serious harm to yourself or others or a Court Order.

-Any request for access to health records must be made in writing to the Disclosure Team.
+Any request for access to health records must be made in writing to the Disclosures Team.
 In order to fulfil our responsibilities under Data Protection Legislation you will be asked to provide proof of your identity.

 • Will there be a financial charge for access to health records?